 Dr. Sauvage's research at the Hope Heart Institute beautifully complemented his surgical career.
 Drawing in talented researchers who share his mission to serve humanity through this important work, Dr. Sauvage's research teams at The Hope have conducted groundbreaking cardiovascular research.
 Research achievements include the first successful experimental coronary artery bypass graft (CABG) surgery - the most frequently performed heart surgery today - and design of improved artificial arteries and heart valves.

 Thousands of surgeries and more than two decades later, The Hope continues to conduct pioneering cardiovascular research.
-Dr. Sauvage retired from surgery in 1991, but as Medical Director Emeritus of The Hope, he has hardly retired from his mission of service.
+Dr. Sauvage retired from surgery in 1991, and continued as Medical Director Emeritus of The Hope until his passing in 2015.

 He still spreads heart-healthy messages to people worldwide through his five books: Open Your Heart to the Magic of Love; Opening Hearts: A Cardiovascular Surgeon Reflects on Faith, Healing, Love and the Meaning of Life; The Open Heart, You Can Beat Heart Disease and The Better Life Diet.
 Most of Dr. Sauvage's articles are available on PubMed.